Skip to content

 What it modifies

 Writes, renames, or deletes files in .lineup/tactics/ only.
-Never modifies plugin example files (examples/tactics/) or built-in tactics (tactics/).
+Never modifies repository example files (examples/tactics/) or built-in tactics (tactics/).

 Rules